-“When clients say they just don’t mesh with their co-workers, I first ask them to draw five concentric circles and put the names of everyone they deal with on at least a weekly basis… Then they draw an arrow to indicate how information flows between the client and the other person,” Thier says.
+“When clients say they just don’t mesh with their co-workers, I first ask them to draw five concentric circles and put the names of everyone they deal with on at least a weekly basis.
+Then, they draw an arrow to indicate how information flows between the client and the other person,” Thier says.
 “Finally they color the arrows red for difficult relationships and green for smooth ones.”

 While your instinct might be to focus on what’s going wrong, Thier recommends thinking about what’s working.

-“My clients assess how the green relationship is working, what to continue to do consciously and consistently, what to do more/less of and how to be self-observant.
+“My clients assess how the green relationship is working, what to continue to do consciously and consistently, what to do more or less of and how to be self-observant.
 Once the ‘right-fit’ relationships blossom, it is common for the reds to minimize or not to be necessary,” Thier explains.
 “The idea is to strengthen solid relationships, which will gradually either create a sense of belonging or make it clear that it just isn’t the place to be.”

-“You may not become best buds with your workmates, but you may be able to create an atmosphere of mutual respect and have a more happy work environment,” Goodbar adds.
+“Invite them to lunch or to an after-work event to get to know them better.
+Taking initiative in the situation can make you seem more approachable and create opportunities to connect,” Goodbar says.
+“You may not become best buds with your workmates, but you may be able to create an atmosphere of mutual respect and have a more happy work environment.”

-4. Observe & Imitate
+4. Observe and imitate

 “We tend to respond positively to others like us, and if you are feeling like the odd man out, then you probably need to be the one to adjust your style,” says career coach Mary Warriner.
 “You could sit back and watch for a while and see how your boss responds to your co-workers or how your co-workers interact with each other.
 This might give you a clue as to where to start.
 Do they interrupt each other and speak very fast?
 Do they take time to stop and think before responding?”

-5. Reach Out for Help
+5. Reach out for help